SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models

-Existing interpretation techniques can be applied to explain the behavior of a structured model, w.r.t. a single output, by ignoring other output variables.
-However, none of these approaches consider possible correlations between output variables and only analyze the marginal behavior of the black box on the target.
-In this paper, we attempt to incorporate the structural information between output variables of a learning model, available as a black-box, while training an interpreter.
-We aim to present a local interpreter, which is trained globally as \cite{chen2018info}, we train a function over the input space which returns the index of most important features for decision making about the target output.
-Since the value of other output variables affects the value of the target, incorporating them into the training procedure of an interpreter function may lead to higher performance and decrease our uncertainty about the black box behavior.
-To the best of our knowledge, this is the first time an interpreter is designed mainly for structured output models, and dependencies between output variables are incorporated during the interpreter's training.
+Existing interpretation techniques can be used to explain the behavior of a structured output model, w.r.t. a single output.
+However, they ignore other output variables and could not utilize the correlation between output variables.
+This paper attempts to incorporate the structural information between output variables of a learning model, available as a black-box, while training an interpreter.
+We aim to present a globally-trained local interpreter which is a function over the input space that returns the index of the most important features for making decision about a target output.
+Since the value of other output variables affect the value of the target, incorporating structural dependencies into the training procedure of an interpreter leads to higher performance and decreases the uncertainty about the black-box behavior.
+This is the first time an interpreter is designed mainly for structured output models, and dependencies between output variables are incorporated during the interpreter's training.
 We call our method SOInter as we propose it to train an Interpreter specifically for Structured Output models.